diegogcerdas/proto2proto-reproduction/README.md

 ## Model Weights and Results from our Reproducibility Study

-We provide the model weights of the networks used in our study through [this anonymous storage](https://drive.google.com/drive/folders/1ZgEKQe9tX6loGBip4TQ1HIRK45SqWMBd?usp=sharing), in `checkpoints.zip`.
+We provide the model weights of the networks used in our study through [this storage](https://drive.google.com/drive/folders/1ZgEKQe9tX6loGBip4TQ1HIRK45SqWMBd?usp=sharing), in `checkpoints.zip`.
 You can also download `results.zip`, containing the metrics for our experiments and prototype matches between teacher and student, and `nearest.zip` containing the nearest training patches for each model's prototypes.

 - Please unzip these files into the current directory as `./checkpoints/`, `./results/`, and `./nearest/` respectively.